You're in the Navy Now

-You're in the Navy Now is a 1951 American war drama film about the United States Navy in the first months of World War II.
+You're in the Navy Now is a 1951 American war-comedy film about the United States Navy in the first months of World War II.
 The film was directed by Henry Hathaway and stars Gary Cooper as a new officer wanting duty at sea but who is instead assigned to an experimental project without much hope of success.
 It was released by 20th Century Fox and its initial release was titled U.S.S.
 Teakettle.
 When the film failed to gain an audience, it was re-titled to the present title.

 Filmed in black-and-white aboard the active Navy patrol craft PC-1168, You're in the Navy Now featured the film debuts of Charles Bronson, Lee Marvin and Harvey Lembeck in minor roles as crewmen.
 Screenwriter Richard Murphy was nominated by the Writers Guild of America for "Best Written American Comedy", basing his script on an article written by John W. Hazard in The New Yorker.
 Hazard, a professional journalist and naval reservist, had served during World War II as executive officer of the PC-452, a similar craft that served in 1943–44 as a test bed for steam turbine propulsion.

 Plot

-At Norfolk Naval Base in the opening months of World War II, Lieutenant John W. Harkness (Cooper), a newly commissioned officer, bids goodbye to wife Ellie (Jane Greer) and reports aboard the PC-1168 unaware that his civilian background in engineering and his Rutgers education has elected him, by means of a hole punched in an IBM card, to head a secret project and command the ship.
+At Norfolk Naval Base in the opening months of World War II, Lieutenant John W. Harkness, a newly commissioned officer, bids goodbye to wife Ellie and reports aboard the PC-1168 unaware that his civilian background in engineering and his Rutgers education has elected him, by means of a hole punched in an IBM card, to head a secret project and command the ship.
 The Navy has installed a steam engine and an experimental evaporator-condenser in the ship to test its feasibility in patrol craft and has assigned Harkness to conduct the sea trials.

 The crew of the submarine chaser assume that Harkness is Regular Navy.
-Her chief boatswain's mate, Chief Larrabee (Millard Mitchell), and her chief machinist's mate are the only experienced seamen aboard.
+Her chief boatswain's mate, Chief Larrabee, and her chief machinist's mate are the only experienced seamen aboard.
 PC-1168s crew are all newly inducted civilians, and her officers recently commissioned "90 day wonders".
 The exec, Lt. (j.g.)
-Barron (Eddie Albert), is a good-natured idea-man whose knowledge of seamanship is out of books.
+Barron, is a good-natured idea-man whose knowledge of seamanship is out of books.
 The engineering officer, Ens.
-Barbo (Jack Webb), has no training, education, or experience in engineering.
+Barbo, has no training, education, or experience in engineering.
 And the supply-Mess officer, Ens.
-Dorrance (Richard Erdman), is plagued by seasickness.
+Dorrance, is plagued by seasickness.

-After badly damaging the bow of the ship their first time underway, Harkness and his officers butt heads with gruff Commander Reynolds (John McIntire), who oversees the project as the representative of Rear Admiral Tennant (Ray Collins).
+After badly damaging the bow of the ship their first time underway, Harkness and his officers butt heads with gruff Commander Reynolds, who oversees the project as the representative of Rear Admiral Tennant.
 The first trial results in the ship being towed into port, disparaged as the "USS Teakettle" by the rest of the base.
 Reynolds restricts the crew to the ship until they make the system work, and as the failures mount, the crew's morale plummets, threatening the entire project.
 Ellie, who is with the WAVES, gets information to her husband about Tennant's activities.